sunfl0w/RW_EM/Modules/RW_EM_DLF_A/README.txt

 This is the RW_EM_DLF_A module.
 A VCF based on a "diode ladder".
 Originally based on the mki x es VCA design (ericasynths.lv).
 This filter is absolutely awesome.
 In addition to the original design a diode distortion output was added.

+License and warranty (VERY IMPORTANT!!!)

+All modules (schematics, pcb layouts and panels) are distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+This modules is released under the CERN-OHL-S v2+ license.
+Please see the CERN-OHL-S v2 or newer for applicable conditions.

 The Schematic and PCB layout files can be found in the PCB directory.
 The accompanying Panel design is located in the Panel directory.